Takoma Park, Maryland

 Takoma Park is a city in Montgomery County, Maryland, United States.
 It is a suburb of Washington, and part of the Washington metropolitan area.
 Founded in 1883 and incorporated in 1890, Takoma Park, informally called "Azalea City", is a Tree City USA and a nuclear-free zone.
 A planned commuter suburb, it is situated along the Metropolitan Branch of the historic Baltimore and Ohio Railroad, just northeast of Washington, D.C., and it shares a border and history with the adjacent Washington, D.C. neighborhood of Takoma.
 It is governed by an elected mayor and six elected councilmembers, who form the city council, and an appointed city manager, under a council-manager style of government.
-The city's population was 17,629 at the 2020 census.
+The city's population was 17,629 at the 2020 United States census.

 Since 2013, residents of Takoma Park can vote in municipal elections when they turn sixteen.
 It was the first city in the United States to extend voting rights to 16- and 17-year-olds in city elections.
 Since then, the City of Hyattsville has followed suit.

 History

 19th century

 Takoma Park was founded by Benjamin Franklin Gilbert in 1883.
 It was one of the first planned Victorian commuter suburbs, centered on the B&O railroad station in Takoma, D.C., and bore aspects of a spa and trolley park.

-Takoma was originally the name of Mount Rainier, from Lushootseed [təqʷúbəʔ] (earlier *təqʷúməʔ), 'snow-covered mountain'.
-In response to a wish of Gilbert, the name Takoma was chosen in 1883 by DC resident Ida Summy, who believed it to mean 'high up' or 'near heaven'.
-The city of Tacoma in Washington state is also named after Mount Takhoma (Mount Rainier).
+Takoma was originally the name of Mount Rainier, from Lushootseed [təqʷúbəʔ] (earlier *təqʷúməʔ), "snow-covered mountain".
+At Gilbert's suggestion, the name was chosen in 1883 by DC resident Ida Summy, who believed it to mean "high up" or "near heaven".
+The city of Tacoma in Washington state is also named after the mountain.